Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 The Inheritance Cycle begins with Eragon, which follows the story of a boy named Eragon who finds what he believes to be a polished blue stone in the woods.
 He is just a poor farm boy who hopes that this beautiful stone will help him buy food for his family but finds he gets much more than he bargained for when this "stone" hatches.

 The beautiful egg is then a magnificent dragon named Sephira, and he learns he now has become a dragon rider.
-His simple life is no longer simple but rather dangerous.
+His simple life is no longer straightforward but somewhat dangerous.
 He learns about magic and power and joins up with a fantastic storyteller who helps guide him on his journey against an evil King.

 The Artemis Fowl series, by Eoin Colfer